Home > growing anemones in pots

 Fertilization Schedule

-Use a balanced fertilizer to promote both foliage and flower growth.
-For example, a 10-10-10 NPK ratio.
+A balanced fertilizer can promote foliage and flower growth.
 Organic fertilizers offer a slow release of nutrients.
-This is beneficial for long-term potted plants.
 Synthetic fertilizers provide a quick nutrient boost.
+Apply the fertilizer every two to three weeks during the growing season.

 growing anemones in pots